 well,since both my doula (who herself was shocked at how quickly things were advancing) and my beloved husband were reminding me every time I told them I needed to push: “No!
 Don’t push, don’t push!
 Blow the candles!
 Blow the candles!”.
 While feeling that need to push, I was laughing at the whole scene, their reactions to my need to push, my being on all fours, trying to blow my baby’s birthday candles.

 - Kegels and squats.
 Labour is exhausting.
 I wanted to prepare like a champ!
-Joke aside, I had taken good care of my health for years.
+Joke aside, I have had taken good care of my health for years.
 Occasional cravings and overeating, sometimes emotional eating, or lack of exercise, did happen.
-Binge-eating is not a foreign land to me.
 But I am a firm believer in consistency: A healthy diet and exercise were consistently a part of my life.
 What is more, and perhaps partly thanks to this history, I was fortunate enough to have a healthy, uncomplicated pregnancy, which allowed me to exercise on a regular basis through those months prior to birth.
 Most importantly, I did my squats (please don’t do any squat before reading this) and the pelvic floor exercises (there are moves you can do to strengthen and relax your pelvic floor muscles) to make the pushing stage as easy on my body as possible.
 These exercises are also supposed to help with the post-partum healing process.
 Thank goodness I have had no tearing, no complications, and within days after birth, I was feeling just fine.
 To me, this quick recovery was a happy surprise, since the pushing stage was extremely short (in less than ten minutes, I had pushed my angel out of my body) which could have been traumatic for the pelvic area.
 I believe that the consistent exercise “regime” has contributed to how the pushing stage went and to the quick recovery.

 - Chiropractic and acupuncture.
 I mentioned these in the previous post as well, so I won’t get into the details here.
 Suffice it to say that the hormonal and structural